cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Privileged Identity Management (az-101-04).md

 1. From the **My roles** blade, initiate the activation.
 This will display the **Activate** blade.

-1. From the the **Activate** blade, perform activation using the following settings:
+1. From the **Activate** blade, perform activation using the following settings:

     - Scope: the name of your Azure subscription